zdennisz/PplFinder/README.md

 ## Getting Started

-To set up the test environment and get this app running locally all you need to do is:
+To get this app running locally all you need to do is:

 1. Make sure you have a [Github](https://github.com) account
 2. [Fork this repository](https://github.com/powerlink/PplFinder) to your GitHub account as a private repository.